gorlovka/proxyrequest/README.md

-# Proxysoft - parsing website - bypass cloudflare or any custom made protection
+# Proxyrequest - parsing website - bypass cloudflare or any custom made protection

 If you are looking for a way to parse website which is protected by cloudflare or some other custom made solution you are in the right place.